‘It’s about the 30-second ads’: Biden budget offers a counter to GOP midterm attacks

 Biden’s first big legislative achievement was a $1.9 trillion pandemic relief plan that Republicans have argued contributed to rising prices.
 Democrats have blamed the economic turmoil of the coronavirus crisis for rising costs.

 Recently, Biden and Democrats have also blamed wealthy and powerful corporations with more frequency.
-Biden has also sought to pin rising gas prices on Russian President Vladimir Putin, whose invasion of Ukraine has trigged global economic uncertainty.
+Biden has also sought to pin rising gas prices on Russian President Vladimir Putin, whose invasion of Ukraine has triggered global economic uncertainty.

 Deputy White House press secretary Andrew Bates sought to frame the contrast many Democrats are seeking in remarks on Monday, saying Biden’s budget raises tax revenue from “billionaires and hundred millionaires,” whereas the GOP wants to raise taxes on the bottom half of U.S. earners — an apparent reference to a recent plan Sen. Rick Scott (R-Fla.) presented.